jeffboichuk/ice-marketing/midterm-project-outline.md

 #### Submission {-}
 Submit your slide deck for your presentation to Blackboard [here][presentation submission link] no later than `r class_session[[10, "date"]]` at 9:00 am.
-Use the following naming convention for the file you submit: “b#-last-first.ppt” (e.g., “b5-azami-sean.ppt”).
+Use the following naming convention for the file you submit: “b#-p##-last-first.ppt” (e.g., “b5-p01-estacio-victoria.ppt”), with p## indicating your position in the presentation order for your block.

 [a lab of sorts]: https://news.virginia.edu/content/seeking-real-world-case-study-one-commerce-professor-turned-corner
 [allen 2017]: https://www.ft.com/content/df4af260-eece-11e6-930f-061b01e23655